 1. Half-round Gutters

-In 5 to 6-inch width, half-round gutters are best suited for round downspouts as their design is best suited for them.
+In 5 to 6-inch width, half-round gutters are best suited for round downspouts as their design is best suited for if gutters have to be removed .
 They are known as traditional gutters, mainly used for historic and brick homes.

 They are available in aluminum, Vinyl, Copper, and Galvanized steel.